publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schII/ptA/m__us_usc_t25_s450l.md

     Each self-determination contract entered into under this subchapter shall—

-        (1) contain, or incorporate by reference, the provisions of the model agreement described in subsection (c) of this section (with modifications where indicated and the blanks appropriately filled in), and
+        (1) contain, or incorporate by reference, the provisions of the model agreement described in subsection (c) (with modifications where indicated and the blanks appropriately filled in), and

         (2) contain such other provisions as are agreed to by the parties.